toonvangelderen/MLFC_project-BG-HFW_TVG/README.md

 # MLFC_project-BG-HFW_TVG

-Project on Boltzmann Generatorsfor the Machine Learning for Chemistry Course 22/23.
+Project on Boltzmann Generators for the Machine Learning for Chemistry Course 22/23.
 Repository uses the code of the 2019 Boltzmann Generator project of the CS230 course at Stanford as the base, which is included in the repository in the folder original_CS230_code.

 The project folder contains the relevant python code used to perform the research.
 The notebook folder contains worked out exanmples of analyses of potential energy surfaces using Boltzmann generator and the training process.